numerai/numerox/numerox/examples/cv_warning.rst

 model, a too deep random forest, that is prone to overfitting.
 The code for this example is `here`_.

-We will do 100 five-fold cross validations that uses eras as Numerai recommends (cve) and 100 with a traditional cross validation that ignores eras (cv).
+We will do 100 five-fold cross validations that use eras as Numerai recommends (cve) and 100 with a traditional cross validation that ignores eras (cv).
 When we do CV that ignores eras we do it in a stratfied way that balances the targets.